 INTRODUCTION

-Coronary chronic total occlusion (CTO), defined as a lesion with total occlusion exhibiting thrombolysis in myocardial infarction (TIMI) grade 0 flow in a native vessel for more than 3 mo, is found in 18% to 31% of patients who undergo invasive coronary angiography[1,2].
-Successful recanalization of CTOs has been shown to be associated with reduced risks of death, coronary artery bypass grafting[3], and recurrent angina pectoris[4] and increased long-term survival[5,6].
-In addition, failure of CTO-percutaneous coronary intervention (CTO-PCI) is reported to be associated with higher subsequent mortality and more frequent major adverse cardiovascular event (MACE)[7].
+Coronary chronic total occlusion (CTO), defined as a lesion with total occlusion exhibiting thrombolysis in myocardial infarction (TIMI) grade 0 flow in a native vessel for more than 3 mo, is found in 18%-31% of patients who undergo invasive coronary angiography[1,2].
+Successful recanalization of CTOs has been shown to be associated with reduced risks of death, coronary artery bypass grafting[3], recurrent angina pectoris[4] and increased long-term survival[5,6].
+In addition, failure of CTO-percutaneous coronary intervention (CTO-PCI) is reported to be associated with higher subsequent mortality and more frequent major adverse cardiovascular events (MACE)[7].
 Although experience and the introduction of new devices have improved the success rate of PCI[8], CTO-PCI is still technically challenging.
 The most common reason for CTO-PCI failure is the failure of the guidewire to cross the occlusion segment[9].
 Recently, the Fielder XT guidewire was specifically designed for CTO lesions.
 It has a soft, tapered polymer-jacketed tip, and has been introduced and used worldwide.

 To validate whether Fielder XT guidewire can increase the success rate of PCI in CTO lesions, we retrospectively compared data from 1230 consecutive patients with CTO who received PCI via the anterograde approach at our institution from January 2013 to December 2015.
 We hypothesized that the use of Fielder XT guidewire can increase the success rate of CTO-PCI via the anterograde approach.